MaceStudio/Dark-Souls-Memories.gmx/README.md

 Dark-Souls-Memories
 ===================

 A Dark Souls fan game where the wills of souls bring phantoms to their memories.

-/*
-//Need to be added
-Rolling
-Touch interface
-Stats
-Poise breaking

-//In the works
-Basic UI
-Attacking
-Slopes
-Ice
-Moving platforms
-*/

-/* Test from green */
+This repository will be a dump from the private trunk of the team.